Bruxisum | Teeth Grinding Oregon City OR

 Facial Pain -– Grinding can eventually shorten and blunt the teeth.
 This can lead to muscle pain in the myofascial region and, in severe cases, incapacitating headaches.

-Occlusal Trauma – The abnormal wear patterns on the occlusal (chewing) surfaces of the teeth can lead to fractures, which if left untreated, may require restorative treatment at a later time.
+Occlusal Trauma – The abnormal wear patterns on the occlusal (chewing) surfaces of the teeth can lead to fractures or cracks in the teeth, which if left untreated, may require restorative treatment at a later time.

 Arthritis -– In the most severe cases, bruxism can eventually lead to painful arthritis in the temporomandibular (TMJ) joints that allow the jaw to open and close smoothly.